 About HIV Testing

-The OraSure and OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
+The OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
 The entire testing process takes about 30 minutes.
 The OraQuick rapid test can provide us with preliminary results in 20 minutes.
 All testing is accompanied by HIV prevention counseling.

 About HCV Testing

 The Drop-In Center also now offers free rapid hepatitis C (HCV) testing.
-This test is similar to the HIV test, but the sample required is blood from a fingerstick.
+This test is similar to the HIV test, and the sample required is blood from a fingerstick.
 The HCV test takes 20 minutes to process, and the entire testing process, like the HIV test, is about 30 minutes.
 You can test for HCV at the same time as your HIV test.

 HCV is a viral infection of the liver.
 HCV is often transmitted through injection drug use, unprofessional tattooing, sharing snorting tools or pipes for drug use, or even from sharing everyday items such as razors, fingernail clippers, or other items that could have traces of blood on them.
 Certain populations, such as Baby Boomers, should also be tested for HCV if they do not know their status.
 For more information about if you should test for HCV, click here to take a quick risk assessment from the CDC.

 The Drop-In Center maintains a satellite office at Virginia Tech in Blacksburg Virginia for residents of the New River Valley.
 The office is located on the 2nd floor of Schiffert Health Center and testing is on the 2nd and 4th Tuesdays of every month from 9am to 4:30 p.m. by appointment.
 For an appointment or more information, please call the Center at 540-982-2437 and press 4.